GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

 - Apply transformations to that HTML code, replacing the original URLs with the converted URLs
 - Store the adapted content

-The transformations will be executed via regex search and replace, with each regex pattern generated dynamically based on the inner HTML content of the block (in this case, the `src` element in the `core/image` block's HTML code).
+The transformations will be executed via regex search and replace (via directive `@strRegexReplaceMultiple`), with each regex pattern generated dynamically based on the inner HTML content of the block (in this case, the `src` element in the `core/image` block's HTML code).
 As such, we must escape characters in both the regex pattern and the replacement string:

 - The generated regex patterns could contain any of the regex special characters (such as `.`, `+`, `(`, etc), so these must be escaped
 - The replacements could contain a regex replacement variable (such as `$1`), so these must be escaped